Akene-Uzezi/incident-tracker-backend/CODE_QUALITY_ASSESSMENT_AND_FIXES.md

 ## Critical Issues

 ### 🔴 1.
-No Testing (2/10) - CRITICAL
+Testing (2/10) - CRITICAL

 **Current Problem:**
 ```
-Zero tests in repository
+Initial unit tests added for routes and handlers
+Test coverage is still low
 ```

 **Impact:**
-- Can't refactor safely
+- Core routes tested, but most handlers and models lack coverage
-- Regressions go undetected
+- Regressions can still go undetected in untested code paths
-- Hard to verify edge cases
+- Edge cases not fully covered
-- Not production-ready

 **Fix:**
-See the detailed testing section in the original document - tests need to be added for all handlers and models.
+Continue adding tests for:
+- All handlers in `cmd/`
+- All models in `internal/db/`
+- Middleware and authentication flows

 ### 🔴 2.
 Error Handling (4/10) - CRITICAL